 D’ Place Kinabalu

-D Place Kinabalu serve traditional KadazanDusun Food.
-They provide Ala Carte menu during lunch time and buffet for dinner with performances.
+D Place Kinabalu serves traditional KadazanDusun Food.
+They provide Ala Carte menu during lunchtime and buffet for dinner with performances.

 Opening hours: 11am to 4pm, 6pm to 10pm

 - Kota Kinabalu Chinese New Year Dining and Yee Sang - January 8, 2020

 - Rooftop Bar in Kota Kinabalu with cool views and great drinks - January 7, 2020